qgis/QGIS-Website/content/resources/support/bug-reporting.md

 #### Log output on Windows

 The nightly build in [OSGeo4W](https://trac.osgeo.org/osgeo4w) (package qgis-dev) is built with debugging output, that you can view with [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview).
-If the problem is not easy to reproduce the output might shed some light about where QGIS crashes.
+If the problem is not easy to reproduce, the output might shed some light about where QGIS crashes.

 ## Reporting issues on QGIS web site or documentation

 QGIS project provides an active [web site](https://qgis.org) and a rich [documentation](https://qgis.org/en/docs/index.html).
-Despite our efforts, if you find an out of date information, a wrong or unclear statement or miss a valuable information, please feel free to report it.
+Despite our efforts, if you find an out of date information, a wrong or unclear statement or miss valuable information, please feel free to report it.

 The main sources of these documents are hosted and managed in GitHub repositories so in order to report bugs or submit patches, you need a GitHub account and login.